kubek93/rpi-dietpi-main/README.md

    > DietPi is a extremely lightweight Debian OS.
 With images starting at 400MB, thats 3x lighter than 'Raspbian Lite'.

-2. Flash OS images to SD cards using [balenaEtcher](https://www.balena.io/etcher/).
+2. Flash OS image to SD cards using [balenaEtcher](https://www.balena.io/etcher/).

-3. Now you need login to your new system.
+3. Now you can log in to your new system.
 Firstly generate a new ssh key.

 ```
 ssh-keygen -R hostname